 Velveting is a method of cooking meat that involves coating it in starch and other liquids to create a smooth surface.
 It is commonly used in Chinese cuisine.

 Do some research about how this method works and introduce it into your preparation if you have particularly tough cuts of meat.
-If you need other ideas, then these are the best ways to tenderize steak.
+If you need other ideas, these are the best ways to tenderize steak.

 How To Cut It

-If you are using flank steak in your stir fry you can buy it in packages and some grocery stores sell flank steak in bulk.
-To prepare it, you need to remove the fat cap from the top of the meat.
+If you decide to use flank steak in your stir fry you can buy it in packages and in some grocery stores.
+When it comes to preparing it, you have to get it right if you want the best texture and flavors.

-As we mentioned earlier, when cooking meat, it’s important to cut against the grain.
-When you cut along the long fibers of muscle, you will get tough cuts.
-If you cut across them, you will get tender pieces.
-Once cooked, the fibers shrink and become less visible.
+As I mentioned earlier, when cooking meat, it’s important to cut against the grain.
+When you cut along the long fibers of the muscle, you’ll be left with tough cuts.

 Cooking

-If cooking a stir fry, start with a hot pan and quickly sear the beef.
+When cooking a stir fry, start with a hot pan and quickly sear the beef.
 Don’t overcrowd the pan and keep the beef separated so that it doesn’t steam.

-To save time, you can buy pre-cut beef strips, which are already cut into bite sized pieces.
+To save time, you can buy pre-cut beef strips, which are already cut into bite-sized pieces.
 Once everything is prepared, you simply toss all the ingredients together and grill them until they’re cooked through.

 If you notice any burning, you can cover the pan with aluminum foil to prevent further damage.
 Depending on the cut, don’t worry about overcooking your beef because the flavor will still come out after it’s finished grilling.

-Teriyaki Stir Fry
+Making A Teriyaki Stir Fry

 Teriyaki beef marinades are usually made with soy sauce, black pepper, and a sweetener like honey or brown sugar.
-If you don’t have any of these ingredients, you can substitute something else.
+If you don’t have any of these ingredients, you can substitute for something else.

 For instance, you can use regular white wine vinegar instead of mirin or light brown sugar instead of dark.
 Try different combinations of spices until you find what works best for you.